alkanes physical properties header image

 decane C10H22 174 -30 liquid

-The trends in the boiling point and melting points is fairly obvious; the larger the alkane molecule the higher the boiling and melting points.
-This trend is much as expected; the larger the molecule the larger it's molecular mass and the more intermolecular bonding there is between different molecules; so its boiling and melting point increases.
+The larger the alkane molecule the larger it's molecular mass and the more intermolecular bonding there is between different molecules; so its boiling and melting points both increase.
 This is outlined in the diagram below; where the two alkane molecules ethane and butane are shown.
 Butane being a larger molecule than ethane has more intermolecular bonding present between different butane molecules.

 Comparison of strength of intermolecular bonding between different molecules.